rust-lang/book/nostarch/appendix.md

 }
 ```

-Here, we’re defining variable `x` as mutable, but we never actually mutate it.
+Here, we’re defining the variable `x` as mutable, but we never actually mutate
+it.
 Rust warns us about that:

 ```
 $ cargo build